Man jailed for assaults and threats to kill former wife in Co Cork

 “The guards will not be around you when you need them most.
 When I get out of jail, be it two years, I will be the same.
 You won’t have that protection you have now.
 You have 24-hour round the clock Garda armed response and they won’t be there when you need them the most,” he said.

-The court heard that the couple had been married for 35 years but separated in 2010 and divorced in 2013 but had continued residing together.
+The court heard that the couple had separated in 2010 and divorced in 2013 but had continued residing together.

 Quirke had continued running the business for his wife after he had signed over his share of the company to her.